Tristan-2021/testing-login-firebase/README.md

 # test_login

-A project that serves as a guide for those who need to understand how clean architecture works and why it is important to add both unit tests and Widgets
+A project that serves as a guide for those who need to understand how clean architecture works and why it is important to add both unit tests and testWidgets

 ## Getting Started